Terabitas/gitbook/build_process.md

 # Summary

 As you see this whole process is fully customizable.
 But idea is that `nildev` should have default one which would cover 80% of use cases.
-Ideally developer would have to run only this:
+Ideally developer would have to write only endpoint handlers and run this:

 ```
 nildev build github.com/my/project